rs2070/fitflow-widget/README.md

 - Fully responsive and PWA-ready for desktop and mobile
 - Quick setup: clone repo, run `npm install` and `npm run dev` to launch locally

+---

+## Deployment

+- Deployed on Vercel at: https://fitflow-widget-22r5.vercel.app/